cs-ed/impacts-krempaskyk/README.md

 - describe how the use of computing innovations can raise legal, ethical, and privacy concerns

 **Language Objectives:** student will be able to
--use target vocabulary, such as crowdsourcing while describing the impact of citizen science apps, with the support of concept definitions and <a href="https://docs.google.com/presentation/d/1qwoJ0sNiiLFbv1KN_xW7yLpXUQLfYD8lxxZWPYjqdIY/copy">vocabulary notes</a> from this lesson
+-use target vocabulary, such as <em>crowdsourcing</em> while describing the impact of citizen science apps, with the support of concept definitions and <a href="https://docs.google.com/presentation/d/1qwoJ0sNiiLFbv1KN_xW7yLpXUQLfYD8lxxZWPYjqdIY/copy">vocabulary notes</a> from this lesson

 **Lesson 7.8 Impacts of CS Who Owns the Bits**

-<a href="https://runestone.academy/runestone/books/published/mobilecsp/Unit7-Using-Analyzing-Data/Impacts-of-CS-Who-Owns-the-Bits.html">This lesson</a> focuses on the question of use and ownership of digital media, including copyrighted media.
+<a href="https://runestone.academy/runestone/books/published/mobilecsp/Unit7-Using-Analyzing-Data/Impacts-of-CS-Who-Owns-the-Bits.html">This lesson</a> focuses on the question of use and ownership of digital media, including <em>copyrighted</em> media.
 It describes how file sharing algorithms should work and discusses some of the sensational cases in the battle between large media companies and users who use file sharing sites to share music and other media.
 Computing can play a role in social and political issues, which often raise legal and ethical concerns, especially if it is used to harm people.

 **Learning Objectives:** student will be able to
-- define copyright and explain what different levels of copyright mean
+- define <em>copyright</em> and explain what different levels of <em>copyright</em> mean
-- explain the role of the government as it relates to copyrighted materials, specifically the Digital Millennium Copyright Act
+- explain the role of the government as it relates to copyrighted materials, specifically the <em>Digital Millennium Copyright Act</em>
-- consider my role as a consumer of digital media in regards to downloads, sharing, and otherwise interacting with copyrighted material
+- consider my role as a consumer of digital media in regards to downloads, sharing, and otherwise interacting with <em>copyrighted</em> material
-- consider my role as an app developer in regards to fair use of copyrighted material
+- consider my role as an app developer in regards to fair use of <em>copyrighted</em> material

 **Language Objectives:** student will be able to
 - explain how the use of computing can raise legal and ethical concerns
-- use target vocabulary, such as Creative Commons, fair use, DRM, and peer-to-peer while describing issues pertaining to copyright, with the support of concept definitions from this lesson
+- use target vocabulary, such as <em>Creative Commons, fair use, DRM</em>, and <em>peer-to-peer</em> while describing issues pertaining to <em>copyright</em>, with the support of concept definitions from this lesson

 ### Learning Activities